 As compiled by Stop the Great Lakes Nuclear Dump, more and more resolutions are being passed on both sides of the border in opposition to Ontario Power Generation's (OPG) proposed Deep Geologic Repositories (DGRs), or DUDs (for Deep Underground Dumps).

-In addition to these numerous resolutions, as of Nov.
-26th, 2013, nearly 43,000 individuals have signed the Stop the Great Lakes Nuclear Dump petition.
+In addition to these numerous resolutions, as of April 10, 2014, over 53,000 individuals have signed the Stop the Great Lakes Nuclear Dump petition.

 Below, please find links to many of these resolutions opposing, or voicing serious concerns, regarding Deep Geological Repositories (DGRs) for burying radioactive wastes in the Great Lakes Watershed: